-Returning to racing after the birth of her son, Henrik, in July last year, Doughty will be aiming for another good performance after last week’s win in the women’s PTS5, and will be joined by Australian newcomer Molly Wallace and Petra Lévay from Hungary.
+Returning to racing after the birth of her son, Henrik, in July last year, Doughty will be aiming for another good performance after last week’s gold in the women’s PTS5.
+She will be joined by Australian newcomer Molly Wallace and Petra Lévay from Hungary.

-The men’s PTS4 will be hotly contested, with Australians Clint Pickin, Liam Twomey and Dean McHardie lining up against an impressive international field, while Australia’s PTVI representatives, Jonathan Goerlach and Gerrard Gosens, will be tested by France’s Arnaud Grandjean, Daniel Knegt (NED) and Kin Wa Chu (Hong Kong).
+The men’s PTS4 will be hotly contested, with Australians Clint Pickin, Liam Twomey and Dean McHardie facing an impressive international field, while PTVI athletes Jonathan Goerlach and Gerrard Gosens will be tested by Arnaud Grandjean (FRA), Daniel Knegt (NED) and Kin Wa Chu (HKG).

-Also coming off a win last weekend, Joshua Kassulke will be aiming to repeat his performance in the men’s PTS5, with Western Australia’s David Bryant making his debut against some strong international competition from Péter Boronkay (HUN), Antoine Besse (FRA) and Lithuania’s Ernestas Cesonis.
+Also coming off a win, Joshua Kassulke (PTS5) will be aiming to repeat his performance in Devonport, as David Bryant prepares to make his debut against some strong international competition from Péter Boronkay (HUN), Antoine Besse (FRA) and Ernestas Cesonis (LTU)

 “It’s great to have high-level back-to-back Para-triathlon racing opportunities in our country,” said Triathlon Australia’s National Performance Director, Justin Drew.
 “I know our athletes enjoyed kicking off the season in Newcastle and are looking forward to having another opportunity come this weekend in Devonport.